Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Standard D -multifiltrations -- examples and calculations

 Since all the results of the proposition concern pieces of arity $2n-1$, we will not specify, in the rest of this proof, that arity explicitly where it is clear from the context.
 Let $\omega$ be a fully symmetric or fully antisymmetric operation of arity $n$ spanning $E$.
-It is obvious that the expressions
+Then the expressions

 form a basis of $\Free(2n-1)$.
 Since all terms above are obtained from $\omega \circ_1 \omega$ by the action of an element $\sigma$ of $\Sigma_{2n-1}$ such that $\big((1,1,\ldots,1) \circ_1 (1,1,\ldots,1)\big)\cdot \sigma \preceq (2,2,\ldots,2)$, they all belong to $G_{(2,2,\dots, 2)}\Free\arity{}$ by~\eqref{StdOpFilt}, and thus